-Whole plant extracts typically contain trace amounts of THC and in our case the hemp plants we use contain less than 0.3% THC.
-When present together CBD, THC, Terpenes, and the other cannabinoid compounds produce what is known as the “entourage effect”.
-The relationship between all the plant molecules have been shown to produce the best results and amplify the properties of each other.
+Whole plant extracts typically contain trace amounts of THC and in our case, the hemp plants we use contain less than 0.3% THC.
+When present together CBD, THC, terpenes, and the other cannabinoid compounds produce what is known as the entourage effect.
+This effect has been shown to produce the best results and amplifies their properties.

-CBD Isolate, as the name suggest, is where the product has been isolated down to the lone CBD molecule.
-There are no other active ingredients in the product including THC, Terpenes, or other cannabinoids.
+CBD isolate contains only the single CBD molecule.
+There are no other active ingredients in the product including THC, terpenes, or other cannabinoids.

-Some users believe that isolates provide more pure CBD direct to the body and that the other cannabinoids and terpenes are not medically beneficial.
-Many studies are disproving these beliefs and showing that in fact the other cannabinoids and terpenes do provide additional benefits and when combined with the CBD molecule provide a better overall effect.
+Some users believe that isolates provide more pure CBD direct to the body, and that other cannabinoids and terpenes are not medically beneficial.
+Many studies are disproving these beliefs and show that other cannabinoids and terpenes do provide additional benefits when combined with CBD.